ROMEO & JULIET ~ April 25-26, 2026

 ACT I

-Scene 2 ‑ Juliet’s ante‑room in the Capulets’ house ‑ Juliet, playing with her nurse, is interrupted by her parents Lord and Lady Capulet.
-They present her to Paris, a wealthy young nobleman who has asked for her hand in marriage.
+Scene 2 – Juliet’s Ante-room (Capulet House) Juliet is playfully interacting with her Nurse when her parents, Lord and Lady Capulet, enter.
+They introduce her to Paris, a wealthy nobleman who has requested her hand in marriage.

-Scene 3 ‑ Outside the Capulet’s house ‑ Guests arrive for a ball at the Capulets’ house.
-Romeo, Mercutio and Benvolio, disguised in masks, decide to go in pursuit of Rosaline.
+Scene 3 – Outside the Capulet House Guests begin arriving for a grand ball at the Capulet residence.
+Lord Capulet interrupt Lady Capulet and nephew Tybalt sharing an intimate moment.
+Romeo, along with Mercutio and Benvolio, decide to attend in disguise, hoping to catch a glimpse of Rosaline.

-Scene 6 ‑ Juliet’s balcony ‑ Unable to sleep, Juliet comes out on to her balcony and is thinking of Romeo, when suddenly he appears in the garden.
-They confess their love for each other.
+Scene 6 – Juliet’s Balcony Unable to sleep, Juliet steps onto her balcony, thinking about Romeo.
+He suddenly appears in the garden below.
+In this intimate moment, they confess their love for one another.

 ~ Intermission (15 Minutes) ~